RsyncProject/rsync/rsync.1.md

 >     rsync -aiv host:'a simple file.pdf' /dest/

-Really old versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
+Pre 3.2.4 versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
 You can still get this old-style arg splitting by using the [`--old-args`](#opt) option: